Skip to content

 Want the best person for the job?
 It pays to ask the right questions!

 Recruiting quality people is a difficult and costly task.
 However, getting it wrong can be even more costly.
-Through asking smart, strategic questions, encouraging a conversational dialogue and looking for promising signs in their answers, you are likely to have more success in your recruitment drive.
+By asking smart, strategic questions, encouraging a conversational dialogue and looking for promising signs in their answers, you are likely to have more success in your recruitment drive.
 It pays dividends to plan for the interviews you’ll be conducting.
 Be clear about the critical capabilities the candidate must demonstrate and what traits or experience is likely to set a candidate apart.

-Have a think about incorporating the following in your next interview;
+Think about incorporating the following in your next interview;

 Icebreakers

-Interviews are nerve racking experiences for many so it is important to put the candidate at ease.
-This will not only allow them to put their best foot forward, but will allow you to understand clear examples of how they may perform in your business.
+Interviews are nerve-racking experiences for many, so it is important to put the candidate at ease.
+This will not only allow them to put their best foot forward but will allow you to understand clear examples of how they may perform in your business.
 Starting the interview process with general questions allows both parties to gather their thoughts and begin the interview with a clear mind.

 Interests

 What are the key areas of interest to the candidate?
 What makes them tick?
-Asking questions which highlight ways candidates become and stay motivated and what is required for them to have value at work, enables you to see more clearly if they will fit within your organisation.
+Asking questions that highlight ways candidates become and stay motivated and what is required for them to have value at work, enables you to see more clearly if they will fit within your organisation.
 It will also provide you with an understanding on how to drive their performance and get the best from them in the position you have advertised.

 Collaboration